AkaPidjey/JavaTutorials_Base/spring.md

 + @ComponentScan("/web/") - Shows which package to scan for beans and different annotations
 + @Bean - To create a bean manually
 + @PropertySource("classpath:myApp.properties") - Shows to the property file where we can use values for fields
++ @Order(2) - Used for ordering elements
 ### Spring AOP
 + @EnabkeAspectJAutoProxy - Allows us to use Spring AOP Proxy behind the scenes
 + @Aspect - Indicates that this is not a regular class, but an Aspect
 + @Before("execution(public void getBook())") - Executed before the method with the main logic
++ @AfterReturning - It is executed only after the normal completion of the method with the main logic, but before assigning the result of this method to any variable
++ @Pointcut("pointcut_expression") - Ad Pointcut

 Spring Core

++ __Spring Bean__ - This is an object that is created and managed by Spring Container.
++ __Application Context__ - it consists of Spring Container.

 __Main function Spring Container:__
 + __1.IoC__ Inversion of control.
 The creation and management of objects
 + __2.DI__ Dependency Injection.